Support our work by becoming our Patron! Learn More

 • Lean flesh should be pale pink changing to rose as the animal matures.

-• Lean meat should be deep pink in colour and firm.
+• Lean meat should be deep pink in color and firm.

 OFFALS

-• Liver should be fresh and not dry.
+• The liver should be fresh and not dry.

 • Should be smooth in texture and not contain tubers in the flesh.